Inga Danysz, Sarcophagus 03, 2022, aluminium, fabric, 191.5 × 54 × 34 cm. Courtesy: the artist and Good Weather, Chicago

-As the structure began to erode much sooner than the original 20-to-30-year shelf life that had been predicted, the Greek origins of sarco- as flesh and -phagus as eating became more relevant and recognisable, particularly as the USSR had also crumbled onto itself.
+As the structure began to erode much sooner than the original twenty-to-thirty-year shelf life that had been predicted, the Greek origins of sarco- as flesh and -phagus as eating became more relevant and recognizable, particularly as the USSR had also crumbled onto itself.

 Read on ...